This recipe for sardine cakes was inspired by various fish cake recipes I have made over the years.

 All you need is 2 bowls, a fork, a spoon, a baking sheet and some aluminum foil.
 Well, also an oven mitt so you don’t burn yourself… Oh, and a citrus grater for the lemon zest!
 Oh, and a spatula to handle the cakes!
 Sorry, nothing is ever as simple as I’d like it to be 😉

-Mix all the sardine cakes ingredients together in a bowl with a fork.
+- First, mix all the sardine cakes ingredients together in a bowl with a fork.
 Let that rest in the refrigerator while you make the sauce.
+This will allow the breadcrumbs to absorb some moisture and soften up.

-Take the mix out of the refrigerator.
+- Take the mix out of the refrigerator.
 Form little balls with a tablespoon, place them as you go on the sheet.
 Flatten them lightly to about 1/2″ thickness.
+I use a one tablespoon cookie scoop, which produces mini-size cakes, as I find them easier to flip over than larger ones that can break.
 Give another quick spray of olive oil on top.

 How to eat these sardine cakes

-These sardine cakes with spicy yogurt sauce are good right out of the oven, at room temperature, or even cold… Leftovers could be stuffed in a pita bread or in a sandwich for example.
+These sardine cakes are good right out of the oven, at room temperature, or even cold… Leftovers could be stuffed in a pita bread or in a sandwich for example.

 Sardine cakes with spicy yogurt sauce